 Anchor worm (Lernaea cyprinacea) is a member of the Copepod family, a family of very small aquatic crustaceans.

-The worms burrow their heads into the bodies of Goldfish.
+The female worms burrow their heads into the bodies of Goldfish.
 The most common places to find them are behind a pectoral fin or right behind the dorsal fin.
 If the infestation is heavy, they can be found anywhere on the fish.

 When the worm first attacks the fish, it shows as a bony splinter protruding at an angle.
 It is visible to the naked eye but can easily be missed.